PCAsia is seeking an active and motivated candidate to fill the position of Specialized Trainer of a high profile and dynamic organization.

 REQUIRED QUALIFICATIONS, SKILLS AND EXPERIENCE

-- A Master degree or higher in Public Health, Health Governance or related fields.
+- A master’s degree or higher in Public Finance, Economics, Development Economics, Taxation and Fiscal Policy or related fields.
 PhD is preferable

-- A minimum of five years of experiences in providing training/lectures and/or conducting research on Public Health and Health Governance or related fields
+- A minimum of five years of experiences in providing training/lectures and/or conducting research on taxation policy, fiscal policy, public financial management, national budget, economic policy analysis or related fields

 - Proven experience in designing and administering training courses, developing training materials and assessing progress of students

-- Strong understanding of country health systems and health emergency responses, particularly during the COVID-19 pandemic, in different member states of ASEAN
+- Strong understanding of economic and fiscal interventions, particularly during the COVID-19 pandemic, in different member states of ASEAN

 - Strong spoken and written English proficiency.

-Interested applicants should send a cover letter and CV to [email protected] with “Specialised Trainer: Introduction to Heath Governance” for the PCAsia in the subject line and indicate the fee expectation in the email message.
-The application deadline is opened until the position is filled.
+Interested applicants should send a cover letter and CV to [email protected] with “Specialized Trainer on Tax Policy and Emergency Tax Responses” for the PCAsia in the subject line and indicate the fee expectation in the email message.
+The application deadline is 4 April 2023.
 Only short-listed candidates will be contacted.